Ennendra/MyRecipeBook/README.md

 ## About the Web application

-MyRecipeBook is a web application that display various recipes with customized measure words, at the same time, users are able to share their recipes to this website.
+MyRecipeBook is a web application made for displaying recipes while using measurements customised to your preference.
+At the same time, users are able to share their recipes to this website.

 User group:
-- People who are willing to share their receipe to others
+- People who are willing to share their recipes to others
 - People who enjoy cooking
 - People who are willing to try new recipes